kmwebnet/NXP-SE050-Test-PlatformSCP03/README.md

 just execute "Upload" on Platformio.

-yougan get the result as follows:
+you can get the result as follows:

 ```
        App:INFO :PlugAndTrust_v02.12.04_20200228